Mumbo Gumbo first Minden concert

-All signs point to a Go for the first concert in Minden Park open 6 p.m. today featuring regional favorite Mumbo Gumbo.
+Concerts in Minden Park open 6 p.m.
+Friday with regional favorite Mumbo Gumbo.

 The award-winning seven-piece band tours the Western United States, bringing “genre-bending Americana” music to their many fans.
 With nine original CDs, their musical stew contains elements of soul, zydeco, folk, blues, rock, cajun, Caribbean, and country all mixed into their festive roots-music sound.